 Both the police and the medical reports are valuable evidence which can help your attorney prove that you suffered injuries from that particular accident.
 In addition, the police report may contain information about the witnesses, about the movement of both vehicles prior to the accident, road conditions and how the accident came to be.
 On the other hand, a medical report will clearly show that you suffered injuries from that accident, making it easier to seek compensation for those particular injuries.
 Without any of these two reports, proving liability and obtaining compensation is nearly impossible.
 Remember to always call 911 right after the accident to maximize your chances of obtaining the compensation for your damages.

-After that, schedule a consultation with our car accident lawyers and receive a free evaluation.
+After that, schedule a consultation with car accident lawyers and receive a free evaluation.
 They will take over and allow you to focus on your full recovery.
-If you have any other questions, our attorneys will gladly help answer them and provide you with legal advice and guidance.
+If you have any other questions, their attorneys will gladly help answer them and provide you with legal advice and guidance.